 Brexit raises questions regarding the UK energy mix as well as UK participation in the broader EU energy market.

-A government decision to leave Euratom will make it more difficult for the UK nuclear energy sector to develop further, while leaving the EU would free the UK from renewable energy targets.
+A government decision to leave Euratom will make it more difficult for the UK nuclear energy sector to develop further, while leaving the EU could free the UK from renewable energy and energy efficiency targets.

 The broader EU energy market is currently undergoing significant changes as the EU is developing its Energy Union.
 Planned interconnectors between the UK and France and between Northern Ireland and the Republic are, for now, going ahead irrespective of Brexit.